Dreamers Hill permit

 To get your Dreamers Hill permit:

-- Fill in your application
+- Complete your application form

-- Get it back to us - Emailed/posted applications must be received by noon Wednesday.
-Applications made in-person must be registered by 3.45pm Friday.
+- Get it back to us - emailed/posted applications must be received by noon Wednesday.
+Applications made in-person must be registered by 3.45pm Friday

 Frequently Asked Questions